-- Crosstab Headers Font Options where you can configure the header style settings as color, background, font, etc. - Measures Font Options where you can configure several style options for measures, such as color, background, font size, etc. - Using the Grid section you can mark (or not) grid borders, decide for border style, thickness and color.
-You can also alternate row indicating different colors.
+- Crosstab Font General Options where font and font size are set; - Crosstab Headers Font Options where you can configure the header style settings as color, background, font, etc. - Measures Font Options where you can configure several style options for measures, such as color, background, font size, etc. - Using the Grid section you can mark (or not) grid borders, decide for border style, thickness and color.
+You can also alternate row indicating different colors. - In the Measures Headers section you can configure different style option for measure headers, such as color, background, font size, etc.